A to Z information About SFDS

 Meetings for parents are held from time to time throughout the year, often combined with an informal social gathering.
 Parents are invited to special evenings during the year to find out about specific teaching programmes.
 They are an excellent opportunity to meet staff, Board members and of course, other parents.

 The mobile dental clinic visits the school once a year.
 The dental therapist is always available to answer any questions you may have.
 Contact the school office for information on the mobile clinic.

 The Wellington region is very rich in learning opportunities and resources, and we take full advantage of these, with visits to Te Papa, art galleries, plays and concerts offered from time to time.
 We also bring in outside visitors to enrich teaching programmes.
 Parents' consent is sought at the start of the year for all EOTC trips.
 Parent help with travel and supervision on these trips is often needed.

 The EOTC opportunities that are provided at St Francis de Sales School are fully embedded into curriculum programmes, but unfortunately funding provided by the Ministry of Education is not sufficient to cover the full cost .
-Parents are expected to pay for the EOTC experiences provided.
-Where extreme hardship would prevent a child from participating, we seek support from various grants or sponsorships.
+Your trips and visit donations pay for most of the EOTC experiences provided.

 We are very well-prepared for emergencies.
 Staff are trained in dealing with a wide range of emergencies, and there is a school policy specifically dealing with emergency situations.

 When enrolling your child it is essential that you provide alternative contact numbers which may be needed in the event of an emergency.
 It is essential to tell the school about any special health needs your child/ren may have, such as allergies or medication requirements.